mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 F(Q) Fit Example Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-The F(Q) Fit tab operates on ``_result`` files which can be produced on the MSD Fit, Iqt Fit or ConvFit
+The F(Q) Fit tab operates on ``_result`` files which can be produced on the ConvFit tab.
+The
-tabs.
-The sample file used in this workflow are produced on the Conv Fit tab as seen in the
+sample file used in this workflow is produced on the Conv Fit tab as seen in the
 :ref:`convfit-example-workflow`.

 1. Click **Browse** and select the file ``irs26176_graphite002_conv_Delta1LFitF_s0_to_9_Result``.